Rashid Latif

-Rashid Latif (born 14 October 1968), is a Pakistani cricket coach and former cricketer who played for the Pakistan national cricket team in Tests and One Day Internationals from 1992 to 2003 as a right-handed wicket-keeper batsman.
+Rashid Latif (born 14 October 1968) is a Pakistani cricket coach and former cricketer who played for the Pakistan national cricket team in Tests and One Day Internationals from 1992 to 2003 as a right-handed wicket-keeper batsman.
 He also served as the captain of the Pakistan team in 2003, leading the country in 6 Test and 25 one-day matches.

+In February 2014, he became the chief selector of Pakistan national cricket team.

 Early life and domestic career

 Latif was born in Karachi to Abdul Latif Quraishi, who migrated to Pakistan from Uttar Pradesh, India, during the 1950s while Rashid's half-brother, Shahid Latif, remained in India where he worked for a newspaper in Kolkata, West Bengal.

 He earned a BSc in computer systems engineering from NED University of Engineering and Technology with Saeed Anwar, where he joined APMSO.
 In April 2006, Latif retired from first-class cricket as he toured with the Pakistani senior players to play against Indian senior players in April 2006 in a series played between players who have retired from professional cricket.
 Latif has not participated in domestic first-class cricket since 2005.
 His last match was in 2006, when he played for Lashings Cricket Club, a club in England.